 A child care provider or individual working in or for the child care provider who is found to have committed an IPV shall be responsible for repayment or recoupment of the improper payment amount and be ineligible to participate in the program as follows:

+First Offense

+Improper payment amount will be repaid in full by the child care provider.

-First Offense: If the amount to be recovered is between $1,000-$9,999.99, the program/provider will be prevented from adding any new certificate children until the amount is repaid in full.
-If the amount to be recovered is between
+If the monetary amount to be recovered is between $1,000-$9,999.99, the program/provider will be prevented from adding any new certificate children until the amount is repaid in full.
+Child care providers may be allowed to continue to participate in the CCPP while paying the improper payment back.

-$10,000-$99,999.99, the program/provider will be suspended from CCPP participation for six months.
+If the monetary amount to be recovered is between $10,000-$99,999.99, the program/provider will be temporarily restricted from CCPP participation for six (6) months.

-If the amount to be recovered is $100,000 or more, MDHS reserves the right to permanently terminate a program/provider from the CCPP.
+If the amount to be recovered is $100,000 or more, the child care provider will be permanently restricted from CCPP participation.

+Second Offense

+Improper payment amount will be paid in full by the child care provider.

-Second Offense: Any amount to be recovered up to $10,000 will result in program/provider suspension from CCPP for 1 (one) year.
+If the monetary amount is $10,000 or less, the child care provider will be temporarily restricted from CCPP participation for 1 (one) year.

-If the amount is over $10,000 the program/provider will be permanently terminated from the CCPP.
+If the amount is over $10,000 the child care provider will be permanently restricted from CCPP participation.

+Third Offense

-Third Offense: The program/provider will be permanently terminated from participation in the CCPP.
+Improper payment amount will be paid in full by the child care provider.
+The child care provider will be permanently restricted from participating in CCPP.

+Fraud

+If an IPV is substantiated due to fraudulent behavior on the part of a child care provider, the child care provider will be permanently restricted from CCPP participation.

-When an IPV is committed by an individual acting alone or in concert with others for any offense and that individual or individuals are permanently terminated from the CCPP, that individual or individuals shall not hold an administrative position including an owner/operator, director, or director designee as defined by MSDH in a facility or home in which CCPP subsidies are received.
+When an IPV is committed by an individual acting alone or in concert with others for any offense and that individual or individuals are permanently restricted from CCPP, that individual or individuals shall not hold an administrative position including an owner/operator, director, or director designee as defined by MSDH in a facility or home in which CCPP subsidies are received.
 Additionally, the individual or individuals shall not hold a position responsible for the recording or tracking of enrollment and attendance or for the completing and reporting of family/child status and/or enrollment and attendance.
-If the individual is an owner/operator that owns or operates multiple sites and is terminated from the CCPP, all sites will be terminated as well.
+If the individual is an owner/operator that owns or operates multiple sites and permanently restricted from CCPP, all sites will be permanently restricted as well.

-If a child care provider is permanently terminated from the CCPP, DECCD will assist CCPP certificate holders in finding an alternative child care provider, unless the parent(s) chooses to keep the child(ren) at the program/provider and forfeit CCPP funding.
+If a child care provider is permanently restricted from the CCPP, DECCD will assist CCPP certificate holders in finding an alternative child care provider, unless the parent(s) chooses to keep the child(ren) at the program/provider and forfeit CCPP funding.

-Penalties for Recipients:
+IPV Penalties for CCPP Recipients

 If the IPV is due to the actions of a recipient, MDHS shall enter into a repayment agreement to recover the disputed funds from the recipient or recoup them from the child care provider depending on the circumstances.
 If MDHS finds that the documents that were used to establish eligibility were false, falsified, or manipulated and all components of eligibility cannot otherwise be verified, MDHS shall terminate the certificate due to lack of eligibility having ever been established, and recoup the improper payment from the program/provider or enter a repayment agreement with the parent.